aram-ap/JFXGrid/README.md

   - `DataChunk` is the custom data group which contains a collection of data frames, and a pointer for going through the chunk in a timeline.
   - `ImageGenerator` is a utility class that takes a dataset and colorizer and turns it into a bitmap image.
   - `JFXClock` is utilized in plugins allowing for timed updates.
 It includes functionalities such as obtaining delta time in ms and ns and capping frames per second.
-  - `TickListener` is an interface utilized by the JFXHeatmap and plugins for timing purposes.
+  - `TickListener` is an interface utilized by the JFXGrid and plugins for timing purposes.
 It keeps separate timer thread which calls at each frame cycle.
 It also contains a fixed update call that maintains constant timing which is especially helpful for data playback at a specific framerate.
   - `JFXProcessManager` is the background process manager which synchronizes all background worker thread runnables used in JFXGrid.
 - **Plugins:**
   - `VideoPlayer` is the primary plugin that allows for playing frames in video-format.
 It handles frame iteration, timing, pausing, and playing.